Red Skelton: "I dood it!"

 Skelton introduced the first two of his many characters during The Raleigh Cigarette Program's first season.
 The character of Clem Kadiddlehopper was based on a Vincennes neighbor named Carl Hopper, who was hard of hearing.
 After the cartoon character Bullwinkle was introduced, Skelton contemplated filing a lawsuit against Bill Scott, who voiced the cartoon moose, because he found it similar to his voice pattern for Clem.
 The second character, the Mean Widdle Kid, or "Junior", was a young boy full of mischief, who typically did things he was told not to do.
 "Junior" would say things like, "If I dood it, I gets a whipping.", followed moments later by the statement, "I dood it!"
 Skelton performed the character at home with Edna, giving him the nickname "Junior" long before it was heard by a radio audience.
 While the phrase was Skelton's, the idea of using the character on the radio show was Edna's.
-Skelton starred in a 1943 movie of the same name, but did not play "Junior" in the film.
+Skelton starred in a 1943 movie of the same title, but did not play "Junior" in the film.

 The phrase was such a part of national culture at the time that, when General Doolittle conducted the bombing of Tokyo in 1942, many newspapers used the phrase "Doolittle Dood It" as a headline.
 After a talk with President Roosevelt in 1943, Skelton used his radio show to collect funds for a Douglas A-20 Havoc to be given to the Soviet Army to help fight World War II.
 Asking children to send in their spare change, he raised enough money for the aircraft in two weeks; he named the bomber "We Dood It!"
 In 1986, Soviet newspaper Pravda offered praise to Skelton for his 1943 gift, and in 1993, the pilot of the plane was able to meet Skelton and thank him for the bomber.

 Skelton also added a routine he had been performing since 1928.
 Originally called "Mellow Cigars", the skit was about an announcer who became ill as he smoked his sponsor's product.
 Brown and Williamson, the makers of cigarettes, asked Skelton to change some aspects of the skit; he renamed the routine "Guzzler's Gin", where the announcer became inebriated while sampling and touting the imaginary sponsor's wares.
 While the traditional radio program called for its cast to do an audience warm-up in preparation for the broadcast, Skelton did just the opposite.
 After the regular radio program had ended, the show's audience was treated to a post-program performance.
 He then performed his "Guzzler's Gin" or any of more than 350 routines for those who had come to the radio show.
 He updated and revised his post-show routines as diligently as those for his radio program.
 As a result, studio audience tickets for Skelton's radio show were in high demand; at times, up to 300 people had to be turned away for lack of seats.